vahidk/EffectiveTensorflow/code/framework/README.md

 # Tensorflow training framework

-Folow the example in dataset/mnist.py and model/convnet_classifier.py for examples of how to define custom models and datasets.
+Follow the example in dataset/mnist.py and model/convnet_classifier.py for examples of how to define custom datasets and models.

 ## Mnist
-To download mnist dataset run:
+To download the mnist dataset run:
 ```
 python -m dataset.mnist convert
 ```